Appdynamics/vcloud-director-connector-extension/README.md

 8. Click Compute Cloud->Register Compute Cloud.
 Refer to the table below to configure the parameters for this compute cloud
 9. Next, click Image->Register Image.
 Refer to the table below to configure the parameters for this image

+##Contributing

+Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/vcloud-director-connector-extension).

+##Community

+Find out more in the [AppSphere] community.

+##Support

+For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto:ace-request@appdynamics.com).